Which Institutions Own Shares In Teradata Corporation (TDC)?

 Teradata Corporation (TDC) Insider Activity

-A total of 25 insider transactions have happened at Teradata Corporation (TDC) in the last six months, with sales accounting for 15 and purchases happening 10 times.
-The most recent transaction is an insider sale by KEPLER DAVID E, the company’s Director.
-SEC filings show that KEPLER DAVID E sold 42,800 shares of the company’s common stock on Feb 11 at a price of $46.76 per share for a total of $2.0 million.
-Following the sale, the insider now owns 58806.0 shares.
+A total of 24 insider transactions have happened at Teradata Corporation (TDC) in the last six months, with sales accounting for 15 and purchases happening 9 times.
+The most recent transaction is an insider sale by Ashton Hillary, the company’s Chief Product Officer.
+SEC filings show that Ashton Hillary sold 1,327 shares of the company’s common stock on Mar 02 at a price of $41.48 per share for a total of $55044.0.
+Following the sale, the insider now owns 0.13 million shares.

-Teradata Corporation disclosed in a document filed with the SEC on Jan 27 that MCMILLAN STEPHEN (President and CEO) sold a total of 10,000 shares of the company’s common stock.
-The trade occurred on Jan 27 and was made at $30.69 per share for $0.31 million.
+Teradata Corporation disclosed in a document filed with the SEC on Mar 01 that Culhane Mark (Chief Financial Officer) sold a total of 9,029 shares of the company’s common stock.
+The trade occurred on Mar 01 and was made at $40.03 per share for $0.36 million.
 Following the transaction, the insider now directly holds 0.28 million shares of the TDC stock.

-Still, SEC filings show that on Jan 26, MCMILLAN STEPHEN (President and CEO) disposed off 10,000 shares at an average price of $27.03 for $0.27 million.
-The insider now directly holds 292,243 shares of Teradata Corporation (TDC).
+Still, SEC filings show that on Mar 01, Harrington Daniel L (Chief Services Officer) disposed off 7,741 shares at an average price of $40.03 for $0.31 million.
+The insider now directly holds 256,409 shares of Teradata Corporation (TDC).

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.